 You can get flow meters that measure usage from individual faucet; so if you want to know whether your outdoor spigot is being abused by water thieves or opportunistic landscapers, this neat device should give you a clearer picture.
 Once you’ve installed your new flow meter, you can monitor your usage to see if there are any deviations.

 For your yard faucet, you’ll need a cold water flow meter that’s designed to live in the great outdoors, and it can be for non-potable (non-drinkable) water use.
 You can get digital displays or go for one of the rather fabulous-looking dial versions.
-Here are a few examples of outdoor faucet flow meters.

 We’re big fans of water meters and flow meters here at Take A Yard.
 As well as alerting you to potential problems, they’re also a good way to keep an eye on your household’s water usage.
 By keeping an eye on how many gallons you’re getting through, it can also help you think about ways to save water and money.